libateq/tryton-documentation/administration/configuration/options.rst

         then the default timeout for the socket will be used.

 from
-    This is the from address that is used on emails that are sent by Tryton.
+    This is the from address that is used on emails that are sent by Tryton, it should be in the format specified in RFC-822_, e.g.:

+        from: "Example Ltd" <info@example.com>

 session